datascape/viv/README.md

 Dreamstudio.com/viv
 <br>

-Keep me in mind for art projects, storytelling/history sessions, jewelry making with beads, relaxation techniques, play reading groups, art therapy with children and adults.
+Keep me in mind for art projects, storytelling/history sessions, jewelry making with beads, relaxation techniques, play-reading groups, art therapy with children and adults.
 As well as house sitting, local errands, assistance with older adults, pet sitting and obedience training.
 Cheers!